3963 Paradzhanov: Orbit and classification

-Paradzhanov is a member of the Nysa family (405), the asteroid belt's largest asteroid family.
-The low-inclination family is located in the inner main-belt and named after 44 Nysa.
-It is better described as the "Nysa-Polana complex" because it consists of two albedo-groups and at least three collisional families: Nysa, Polana, Eulalia, named after 142 Polana and 495 Eulalia.
-These are difficult to distinguish as they are dynamically overlapping with different but varying albedos.
-Paradzhanov has a relatively high albedo (see below) which places it into the stony Nysian subgroup of the "Nysa-Polana complex".
+Paradzhanov is a member of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main-belt.
+Paradzhanov has a relatively high albedo (see below) which places it into the stony subgroup of the complex.

 It orbits the Sun at a distance of 2.0–2.9 AU once every 3 years and 10 months (1,392 days).
 Its orbit has an eccentricity of 0.20 and an inclination of 3° with respect to the ecliptic.
 The body's observation arc begins with its identification as at the discovering observatory in Nauchnyj in March 1979, almost 10 years after its official discovery observation.

 Physical characteristics

 Rotation period

 As of 2017, no rotational lightcurve of Paradzhanov has been obtained from photometric observations.
 The asteroid's rotation period, poles and shape remain unknown.

 Diameter and albedo

 According to the survey carried out by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Paradzhanov measures 5.779 kilometers in diameter and its surface has an albedo of 0.192.